van001/lesscode-fp/README.md

 Currying allows you to partially apply other options (initializion) and dependencies (injection) on multi-parameter functions.
 Currying also allows you to create your own DSL (domain specific language) by partially applying many generic functions and creating a new domain specfic one.

-Every function is lesscode library is curried and [point-free](https://en.wikipedia.org/wiki/Tacit_programming) (where possible).
+Every function in lesscode library is curried and [point-free](https://en.wikipedia.org/wiki/Tacit_programming) (where possible).

 ```
 // it splits a String into List based on pattern matching.